Somari: Gameplay

 The gameplay and plot of Somari is substantially similar to that of the original Sonic the Hedgehog.
-The game follows the player's quest to defeat Doctor Robotnik, who has converted all the animals of South Island into evil robots.
+The game follows the player's quest to defeat Dr. Robotnik, who has converted all the animals of South Island into evil robots.
 However, the game features Mario as the main character, rather than Sonic.
 Mirroring Sonic's emphasis on speed, Mario can run at high speeds, although gameplay as a whole is slightly slower.
 Items, bosses, levels, and enemies are all identical to Sonic.
 Somari must collect 100 golden rings in order to enter the bonus stage at the end of the level, but being injured by enemies causes him to lose rings.
 The game employs a timer as in Sonic, however regardless of what time is scored the player always gets a "Time Bonus" of 5000 points.
 As in Sonic, each level is divided into three acts, and the third act ends with a boss fight with Robotnik.

 Although Somari borrows the concepts for its game dynamics from the original Sonic the Hedgehog, the implementation of them differs in many ways.
 Unlike the original Sonic the Hedgehog game, the player character can use the "spin-dash" feature first implemented in Sonic the Hedgehog 2 (1992).
 Other notable differences include the fact that whereas Sonic would lose all his collected rings after being injured by an enemy, Mario always loses a maximum of 3 rings even when carrying a single ring.
 Each area in Somari is taken from the original Sonic the Hedgehog game, borrowing many elements from the original stages, but some level layouts are completely new.
 Significantly, elements of level design from the Mario series, such as off-screen secret areas high above the player's field of view, make appearances in certain areas.